 INSTRUCTIONAL SKILLS

 Learn how to train people in the work place.
-Understand the tools available to use to better train staff and boost productivity.
+Understand the tools available to better train staff and boost productivity.

 Course Code: BGN101